UMFcourses/UMFcourses.github.io/_pages/SupeR_course.md

 ![Come to UMF!](/assets/images/Arctic_view_why_compressed.png)

 ## Course Dates and location
 The course will be held in-person (residential) at Umeå Marine Sciences Centre, Umeå University, between the **8-13 February 2026**.
+Umeå Marine Sciences Centre is in the picturesque Swedish village of Norrbyn just 30 mins south of Umeå.

 ## Course pre-requisites
 Pre-requisites for the course are: